Efficient Bayesian multi-fidelity inverse analysis for expensive and non-differentiable physics-based simulations in high stochastic dimensions: Numerical demonstration

 For a better quantitative comparison, Figure \ref{fig: poro_elastic_posterior_slices} shows the LF and BMFIA posterior and the ground-truth in diagonal slices through the domain.
 In this visualization, the high quality of the BMFIA posterior is even more recognizable.

 \FloatBarrier

 Even for the very simplified LF model, which completely neglects the nonlinear elastic coupling, we can achieve high-quality posterior approximations using BMFIA at considerably lower computational costs.
-This last, successful demonstration for a large-scale nonlinear coupled poro-elastic model paves the way for further deployment of BMFIA in the context of challenging Bayesian inverse problems that involve coupled nonlinear physics and can not be solved with state-of-the-art methods.
+This last, successful demonstration for a large-scale nonlinear coupled poro-elastic model paves the way for further deployment of BMFIA in the context of challenging BIPs that involve coupled nonlinear physics and can not be solved yet with state-of-the-art methods.

 Eventually, Table~\ref{tab: posterior_costs_ex2} compares the wall times for the LF, BMFIA, and hypothetical HF (assuming HF model gradients are available for the SVI routine, which is usually not the case) posteriors under hardware budgets of 32, 64, 128, and 256 available CPU cores.
 For BMFIA, we conducted a training phase of 300 LF and 300 HF simulations according to Section \ref{sec: setup_poro_elastic}.
 LF simulations ran on a single core and took 0.2 seconds each, while each HF simulation ran on 16 cores for a single simulation\footnote{For this comparison, we kept the parallelization of one HF evaluation at 16 cores for all CPU scenarios considered.} using 419 seconds of wall time.
 The training phase is embarrassingly parallel, and its duration depends on the hardware constraints.
 Inference was performed using a batch-sequential SVI procedure, with six forward simulations and six adjoint runs per batch.
 This resulted in 1667 forward and 1667 adjoint batch-sequential solves in the SVI procedure (equivalent to 10000 forward simulation calls).
 Since inference is batch-sequential, parallelization can only be conducted within the batch and according to the available hardware constraints.